Know more about Diabetes!

 Diabetes is fast becoming very common in society and is very frequently heard of.
 There is always someone you know that is suffering from this condition.
 The main reason behind acquiring diabetes is genetic but environmental factors can also play a big role.

-Diabetes is a chronic disease characterised by elevated blood glucose concentrations that can contribute to other serious health consequences.
+Diabetes is a chronic disease characterized by elevated blood glucose concentrations that can contribute to other serious health consequences.
 In other words, it is an example of the body’s abnormal handling of glucose, leading to kidney, eyes, and nerve problems, blood vessel and tissue damage.
 Diabetes is one of the top ten killers in adults worldwide.

 What are its types?